jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - Eliptical Curve Cryptography (EEC)

-- **Public Key Infrastructure (PKI)**: a foundational technology for applying cryptography
+- **Public Key Infrastructure (PKI)**: hierarchy of trust relationships permitting the combination of asymmetric and symmetric cryptography along with hashing and digital certificates (giving us hybrid cryptography)
     - A PKI issues certificates to computing devices and users, enabling them to apply cryptography (for example, to send encrypted email messages, encrypt websites or use IPsec to encrypt data communications)
-    - Many vendors provide PKI services
-    - You can run a PKI privately and solely for your own org, you can acquire certificates from a trusted third-party provider, or you can do both (which is common)
+    - Many vendors provide PKI services; you can run a PKI privately and solely for your own org, you can acquire certificates from a trusted third-party provider, or you can do both (which is common)
     - A PKI is made up of
         - **certification authorities (CAs)**: servers that provide one or more PKI functions, such as providing policies or issuing certificates
         - certificates: issued to other certification authorities or to devices and users